Contact us: www.drexel.com/corporate/contact.aspx

 Please describe the issue you had.
 Include your email for a follow-up.

 By submitting I authorize Drexel to contact me.
 Learn moreI authorize Drexel University to contact me by telephone and text message at the telephone number provided above, regarding Drexel University’s educational programs.

 The Certificate in Medical Billing and Coding is a fully online, six-course certificate program offered by Drexel's College of Nursing and Health Professions, one of the top medical billing and coding schools.
 It is designed for individuals who either wish to enter the medical billing and coding field or for those who currently work in hospitals, clinics, medical offices, or insurance organizations and would like to enhance their skills and career opportunities.
-Students will learn principles of medical billing and coding related to the three main coding manuals: CPT, HCPCS, and ICD-9-CM (Please Note: ICD-10 will begin being implemented in October 2014).
+Students will learn principles of medical billing and coding related to the three main coding manuals: CPT, HCPCS, and ICD-9-CM.
+ICD-10 will be implemented in October 2015.
 Additionally, completion of this program will qualify students to sit for the following national certification exams:

 Students who complete the Certificate in Medical Billing and Coding will earn 18 quarter credits (or 12 semester credits).
 For those currently holding 90 transferable quarter credits (or 60 transferable semester credits), the 18 quarter credits earned from this program may be applied as free electives toward the 180 quarter credits (or 120 semester credits) required for the fully online BS in Health Services Administration degree.